Reviewer Telemetry Packet

 - This packet does not claim live third-party analytics partnerships.

-- It does not claim production mainnet readiness.
+- It does not claim completed production release approval.

-- It does not replace canonical custody, launch-trust, or mainnet-blocker packets.
+- It does not replace canonical custody, launch-trust, or release-readiness packets.

 Use this packet when the reviewer wants to inspect: